alex3305/home-assistant-docs/docs/home-assistant/hacs.md

 More information regarding installation of HACS can be found on the [Installation page](https://hacs.xyz/docs/installation/prerequisites) of the HACS documentation.

+!!! note
-> _**NOTE** If you want to use Git pull with HACS, please set up your Git repository (like below) first before installing HACS.
-You will make your life significantly easier for yourself!_
+    If you want to use Git pull with HACS, please set up your Git repository (like below) first before installing HACS.
+You will make your life significantly easier for yourself!

 ## HACS and Git pull add-on